Stuycs-K/final-project-4-leet-lozanoe/PRESENTATION.md

 Serves as a loop of going back to the \[ character.
 Only loops back if the current pointer value is not 0.

 ### `,`
-This is a way of getting input from the user in which the block of memories takes the character that the user inputs in.
+This is a way of getting input from the user in which the block of memories takes the character that the user types in.
 Although it really just takes the ASCII of it as a pointer value.

 ### `.`
 This character prints the current cell the pointer is on.
-However, if the block is not valid ASCII, it may not be viewable to the user.
+However, if the block is not readable ASCII, it may not be viewable to the user.

 ### Our implementation:
 We have a visualzier for brainfuck and what we have is: